arcrozier/final-project/DESIGN.md

 This was chosen to guide the user and minimize confusion.
 Next is a methods that support the transformation of a list images to a usable string: `writeListToFiles`.
 This allows the user to save the images they've selected by ensuring that the images are referenced in the appropriate way.
-At this point in the code, there are several helper methods that assist in the the resizing of images in respond to a change in window size (`component****`).
+At this point in the code, there are several helper methods that assist in the resizing of images in respond to a change in window size (`component****`).
 This was broken up to maximize readability.
 The code then covers what to do when the app is closed with the `windowClosing` method.
-Finally, this class implements the `imageFiler` method that prohibits users from selecting files that are not appropriate for the app.
-Only jpeg, jpg, gif, tiff, tif and png files are allowed.
-This was done to avoid users encountering errors when using the app.

 ### ImageFilter
 This is a helper class within `Window` that sorts images from everything else when the user is selecting files to add to the bracket.
+Only jpeg, jpg, gif, tiff, tif and png files are allowed.
 This prevents the user from uploading a file that is not compatible with the functionality of this program.
 This was done in order assist the users and to avoid creating code to handle incompatible files/display unnecessary error messages.

 ## Bracket
 This is the real backend and with all the intelligence.
-Currently, it's arranged like a tree.
+Currently, it's arranged like a `LinkedList`.
 It contains a reference to a single [round](#round), which has a corresponding round of winners.
-Each time the `Bracket` runs out of pictures for the current `Round` it advances the current round to its winner, like how one recursively accesses a tree node's left and right subtrees.
+Each time the `Bracket` runs out of pictures for the current `Round` it advances the current round to its winner, like how one can iteratively traverse a `LinkedList`'s nodes.

 It does not keep references to any images, instead handing them directly from the current `Round` to the Window.